PoCInnovation/Workshops/workshop-gdb/README.md

 Welcome to our 2nd Reverse Engineering workshop, this time focused on using GDB to dynamically reverse engineer binaries.

+## Some important links

+* https://slides.com/loicphasme/forensic - The slides of the workshop

+* https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf - A GDB cheat sheet

 ## Step 1 - translate

 The objective of this exercise is to read the `step1-translate` binary using GDB, and to guess the original C code that provided it.